Felix Korobov is the Chief Conductor of the Stanislavsky and Nemirovich-Danchenko Music Theatre of Moscow.

 He started his career as a conductor in the State Academic Symphony Orchestra of Russia.
 For three seasons he was chief conductor of both the Stanislavsky and Nemirovich-Danchenko Music Theatre and the Kolobov Novaya Opera Theatre of Moscow.
-Between 2004 and 2006, he produced Bellini’s Norma and Rimsky-Korsakov’s The Tsar’s Bride at the Novaya Opera.
+In 2004-2006, he produced Bellini’s Norma and Rimsky-Korsakov’s The Tsar’s Bride at the Novaya Opera.

 In 2004, Felix Korobov became chief conductor of the Stanislavsky and Nemirovich-Danchenko Music Theatre of Moscow.
 As the music director he produced Verdi’s La Traviata, Aida, La forza del destino, Massenet’s Werther and Manon, Cherubini’s Medea, Tchaikovsky’s Eugene Onegin, Rimsky-Korsakov’s May Night, Kobekin’s Hamlet (Danish) a (Russian) Comedy, Milhaud’s and Satie’s Cafe Socrate, Prokofiev’s War and Peace, Rossini’s L’italiana in Algeri, Alexander Zhurbin’s Love's Metamorphosis, Stravinsky’s Oedipus rex to name a few and ballets Prokofiev’s Cinderella, Auerbach’s Tatiana.
 He is the music director and the author of a series of the musical theatrical for children and youth in the Music Theatre (Prokofiev, Saint-Saëns and Britten).